-Our $1,000 scholarship will be awarded to one college student who has battled leukemia or whose life has been affected by it.
+Our $1,000 scholarship will be awarded to one undergraduate or graduate student who has battled leukemia or whose life has been affected by it.
 “We are honored to be a part of this brave community,” said firm founder John M. Foy.
 “We started this scholarship to raise awareness of the issues that face leukemia patients and their family members.”
 Leukemia is the most common cancer in children and teens, and it’s one of the most diagnosed in adults.

 A phenomenal amount of medical research has been successful in raising the survival rate in children from 10% in the 1970s to more than 80% today.
-If you or someone you love have been affected by this disease, you have already been in the fight of your life.
+If you or someone you love has been affected by this disease, you have already been in the fight of your life.
 Now you have a chance to attend college and move in a positive direction, by educating yourself to secure a brighter future.
 As attorneys, we appreciate the intrinsic value of a college, not just as a formal education but also as a way to advance your life.
 Let us help you help yourself.
-The John Foy & Associates “Strong Arm” Leukemia Scholarship is open to high-achieving college students who meet this criteria:
+The John Foy & Associates “Strong Arm” Leukemia Scholarship is open to high-achieving college students who meet these criteria:

 - You or a loved one have been affected by leukemia.

-- You are enrolled in an accredited college or university as an undergraduate student, graduate student, or you are an incoming freshman at an accredited institution in the United States.
+- You are enrolled in an accredited college university, or graduate school as an undergraduate student or graduate student, or you are an incoming freshman at an accredited institution in the United States.

 To apply, you must write a 500 to 1000 word essay on one of the three topics listed below and submit an official high school or college transcript.
 You may only apply online at this website.
 Our attorneys will determine a selection committee to choose the winner and the winner will be announced publicly through the media and featured on our website.
 It is our hope that our scholarship program will inspire young people who have been affected by this very common type of cancer to lead inspired lives.
 The deadline to apply is June 15, 2023.

 Application Essay Topics: